ronnyml/snowplow-wiki/technical-documentation/1a-trackers/scala-tracker/Scala-Tracker.md

 * creates a non-blocking emitter, `emitter1`, which sends events to "mycollector.com" on the default port, port 80
 * creates a blocking emitter, `emitter2`, which sends events to "myothercollector.com" on port 8080
 * creates a non-blocking batch `emitter3`, which will buffer events until buffer size reach 32 events and then send all of them at once in POST request
-* creates a tracker which can be used to send events to both emitters
+* creates a tracker which can be used to send events to all emitters

 <a name="subject" />
 ### 2.2 Subject